-Although there was an improvement in the scores students received between the pre- and posttest (and this should to be expected) the quantitative data for this pilot study did not necessarily indicate that participants performed better because of the presence of multiple representations.
-However, the qualitative data clearly indicates that students perceive learning resources with additional representations of content to assist their comprehension, understanding and retention of content, and to be more interesting and enjoyable to use.
+While the experimental data for this study did not indicate that students perform better under multiple representations of content, the qualitative data clearly indicates that students have modal preferences for learning and perceive learning resources with higher representations of content to assist their comprehension, understanding and retention of content, and to be more interesting and enjoyable to use.
 In particular, students expressed a strong preference for a combination of learning resources and options.
-Given these findings, the importance of improving student progression and retention, and engendering a joy of learning, leading to life-long learning, educators should be encouraged to continue to explore the use of educational technology and multimedia for developing multiple representations of content.
-Audio enhanced PowerPoint presentations and interactive diagrams with transcripts and audio, in particular, were valued by participants in this study.
+Given these findings, the importance of improving student progression and retention, and engendering a joy of learning leading to life-long learning, educators should be encouraged to continue to explore the use of educational technology and multimedia for developing multiple representations of content.
+Recorded PowerPoint presentations and interactive diagrams with transcripts and audio, in particular, were valued by students in this study.

-A number of limitations should be considered before drawing conclusions from this pilot study.
-First, it is difficult to make any inferences from the quantitative data regarding the impact of providing multiple representations of content on learning performance due to small sample and limitations of the quasi experimental methodology.
+A number of limitations should be considered before drawing conclusions from this exploratory experimental study.
+First, it is difficult to make any inferences from the quantitative data regarding the impact of providing multiple representations of content on learning performance due to small sample and limitations of the experimental methodology.
 In addition to the small sample size, there was a predominance of: (1) higher-achieving students; (2) multimodal learners who typically learn across a range of conditions; and (3) a lack of aural and visual learners in the sample.
-Given the literature indicates that multimodal learning may be of greater benefit to lower-achieving students, while higher achieving students perform well regardless of how the content is presented, this may be one factor that explains the lack of impact of multiple representations of content on learning performance within this experiment (Zwyno 2003).
+Given the literature indicates that multimodal learning may be of greater benefit to lower-achieving students, while higher achieving students perform well regardless of how the content is presented, this may be one factor that explains the lack of impact of multiple representations of content on learning performance within this experiment (Zwyno, 2003).
+Future research should involve a larger sample, higher representation of lower-achieving students, and a more even representation across learning styles.
+Future research could also involve more complex concepts to allow for a stronger measure of improvements in learning performance across pre and post tests.